-Islands.
+Agencies that participated in the Hate Crime Statistics Program in 2017 represented more than 300 million inhabitants, or 94.1 percent of the nation's population, and their jurisdictions covered 49 states and the District of Columbia.
 (See Table 12.)
-The following table presents the number of agencies that participated in hate crime reporting in 2014 by population group and the population covered collectively by those agencies within each group.
+The following table presents the number of agencies that participated in hate crime reporting in 2017 by population group and the population covered collectively by those agencies within each group.

-Number of Participating Agencies and Population Covered by Population Group, 2014
+Number of Participating Agencies and Population Covered by Population Group, 2017